 The national average for air conditioners in 2019, as specified by HomeAdvisor, is $5,466.
 You can however, save more money if you purchase an air conditioner that suits your needs, but not your wants.

-With all that in mind, to replace an air conditioner and furnace without extra costs such as repairing pre-existing ductwork, you will most likely be spending around $8,566.
+With all that in mind, to replace your heating and cooling system without extra costs such as repairing pre-existing ductwork, you will most likely be spending around $8,566.
 This includes the average of electric and gas furnaces combined.

 Do you need help finding the best air conditioner and furnace for your needs?
 Contact Partney Heating and Cooling, and we can help you right away!